-The VT-12 is designed and built to last for a long, long time, and it is possible that some components (e.g. electrolytic capacitors) may reach the end of their life long before the equipment becomes obsolete.
-The electrolytic capacitors used in the VT-12 typically will last at least twenty years.
+D.W.
+Fearn products are designed and built to last for a long, long time, and it is possible that some components (e.g. electrolytic capacitors) may reach the end of their life long before the equipment becomes obsolete.
+The electrolytic capacitors used in the VT-2 typically will last at least twenty years.
 If there is a measurable and/or audible increase in 120 cps noise, the filter capacitors should be suspected.
 They should be replaced with new capacitors of equivalent capacitance and voltage rating, and the replacements should be specified for a minimum ten-year service life.